Tycoon on trial as Vietnam counts cost of its rogue bankers

 A single "strategic foreign investor" - an entity with $20 billion of registered capital - can own just 20 percent of a local bank, within a total 30 percent foreign shareholding.

-But experts and foreign bankers say there is little incentive to invest in, overhaul and re-capitalise Vietnam's troubled lenders with only small stakes on offer.
+But experts and foreign bankers say there is little incentive to invest in, overhaul and re-capitalize Vietnam's troubled lenders with only small stakes on offer.

 Independent economist and former government advisor Le Dang Doanh said fraud would continue to plague the banking sector as long as cross-ownership, much of which involves state-run firms, and weak regulations, were allowed to continue.